zTwistin/project-1-initial/README.md

 ![img.png](img.png)

 ### Expected Output
-Once you get your Point class working, when you run the unit tests, you should see all tests pass:
+Once you get your Point class working, when you run the unit tests, you should see all tests pass.

 ### Extra Credit
 If you would like up to 10 points extra credit for this assignment, utilize a code generation AI to write the class.
 To get the extra credit points, you must include the text you used to generate the class in a multi-line comment just above the class header.
 Make sure the AI generates all methods mentioned above for full credit.